deviaan/deviaan.online/content/posts/003_eggs_in_basket.md

 I tried again with this [Pikachu ex](https://www.pokemonmeta.com/top-decks/community-tournaments/foxcave-battle-arena-(320-players)/3/pikachu-ex/pokedex/Od47L) net deck.
 It uses [Galvantula](https://pocket.limitlesstcg.com/cards/A1a/29) to help in the Metwo match up and did pretty well!
 I went 4-1 with it once, before burning out on the play style.

 At this point, I guess I decided that since I wasn't stressed and anxious enough already, I'd just build a deck specifically for this event based on the decks I had seen so far.
 Building decks has always been my favorite part of collectible card games, but as I've gotten older I haven't had the time to make anything except clunky, untuned piles of cards.
-Doing this during my least favorite event was probably not the best idea, and the deck I built might not actually be any good, but it seems to have worked out.
+Doing this during my least favorite event was probably not the best or most original idea, and the deck I built might not actually be any good, but it seems to have worked out.

 ### Pain Points